Fall For History

 The Lewes Historical Society

-INTRODUCTION TO LEWES: A MARITIME DESTINATION: Journey through Lewes’s salty past while learning of the explorers who first put the town on the map, the pirates that sailed the local waters, and the brave United States Life-Saving Servicemen who rescued victims from perilous shipwrecks.
+Journey through Lewes’ salty past while learning about the explorers who first put the town on the map.
+Find out which pirates sailed the local waters, and hear about the brave United States Life-Saving Servicemen who rescued victims from perilous shipwrecks.
 This 60-minute walking tour includes a visit to the 1884 US Life Saving Station building.
-Saturdays at 10:00am, September 5th – October 24th, $10 per adult
+Saturdays - 10:00 a.m.
+April 10 - October 23, 2021. $10 per adult

-LEWES LEGENDS: This 90-minute walking tour will enthrall you with stories of spooky tales and strange happenings and includes a visit to Cannonball House, bombarded by the British during the War of 1812 and notably one of the most haunted places in Delaware.
-Children 7 and under are strongly discouraged from attending.
-Wednesdays at 6:00pm, September 2 – October 21st Thursdays from October 1 – 22nd, $15 per adult
+Historic Lewes is rich with legends and spooky tales.
+This 90-minute walking tour will enthrall you with stories of strange happenings in “The First Town, in the First State”.
+This memorable evening tour will lead you to the Cannonball House that was bombarded by the British during the War of 1812, notably one of the most haunted places in Delaware.
+(Due to the eerie content of the tour, children seven and under are strongly discouraged from attending.
+Flashlights are recommended in October.)
+Sundays & Wednesdays at 6:00 p.m.
+June 13 through October 27, 2021. $15 per adult

 Fairs & Festivals